nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/ARC-ServicePlatforms.md

 ### Project communication and data flow

 Central platforms interact with many versatile collaboration partners or clients.
 Most platforms have established workflows or routines for (i) project initiation, (ii) submission of samples to be assayed, (iii) exchange of and access to generated data.
-This communication typically includes a ping-pong of meetings or emails to shape the study in mind, elaborate the biological question and hypothesis, define the most suitable method offered by the platform.
+This communication typically includes a ping-pong of meetings and emails to shape the study in mind, elaborate the biological question and hypothesis, define the most suitable method offered by the platform.
 To effectively process the project, the platform raises requirements for how samples need to be prepared and submitted.

 ### Project management

 As a platform you manage a lot of projects in parallel.
 Keeping these projects up-to-date and coordinated between clients and platform team members is challenging.

 Here's a few tips to support your project management:

 - You can use the [wiki associated to the ARC](./../DataHUB-Manual/datahub-ARCWiki.html) to collect meeting minutes with your clients